agraef/pd-remote/README.md

 You can either put these lines into your local copy of pd-remote.el, or just add them to your .emacs.

+## Troubleshooting

+If communication between Emacs and Pd fails to work, here are some things that you should look at:

+- The pdsend program needs to be installed and on the PATH.
+This program usually accompanies the different Pd flavors but may not always be on the PATH, so you may have to either copy it to a directory on your PATH, modify your PATH accordingly, or edit pd-remote.el to supply the absolute path under which pdsend can be found.

-However, one thing to remember is that, in order to make any of this work, pd-remote.pd needs to be loaded on the Pd side.
+- pd-remote.pd needs to be loaded on the Pd side.
 Usually you will include it as an abstraction in the Pd patch that you're working with, but if that isn't possible then you can also just open the pd-remote.pd patch itself in Pd.

 ## Examples

 I've included some examples from the pd-lua and pd-faustgen2 distributions in the examples subdirectory for your perusal.
 In the sample patches, right-click on the Lua or Faust objects to open them in Emacs (this assumes that Emacs is your default text editor), or open them directly in Emacs using your file manager or the command line.

 You can then change the Lua script or Faust program, as described in the pd-lua or pd-faustgen2 documentation.
-When you're done with your changes, just press C-C C-K in Emacs to have the objects reload the corresponding source in the Pd patch.
+When you've saved your changes, just press C-C C-K in Emacs to have the objects reload the corresponding source in the Pd patch.
 This works even as the patch keeps running, although you may notice some hiccups in the audio or control processing while the programs are reloaded.
 (Note: This may look like Emacs somehow submits the edited program to the Pd patch, but it merely sends a message via pd-remote which makes the objects themselves reload their source files.)

+### Using pd-remote with VS Code

+The same workflow can be employed with Baris' [VS Code version](https://github.com/barisssss/pdRemoteVscode) of pd-remote mentioned above which offers the same keybindings by default.
+In this case you'd usually want to configure VS Code as your default text editor.
+Emacs has a steep learning curve, so if you're not familiar with it, or just prefer a modern-style editing environment, VS Code will be the better choice.
+It's also easier to install Baris' extension which is available in Microsoft's extension marketplace (just go to VS Code's extension manager and search for pd-remote).